robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 3. Using a fab command on cfgm0 which will run "qosmap.py" on all compute nodes of the setup.
 The advantage of having fab script is:

 *      We don’t need to go to each node and run qosmap.py
-*      It will make this as a rc process so that the configurations can be redone after compute node reboot without running the fab/ qosmap.py again.
+*      It will take care of keeping the backup of the configurations so that they are restored after compute reboot.

 Example of using a qosmap command is as follows: